 Long cable runs to your powered speakers or subwoofers can increase the cost of a sound system substantially.
 Also, occasionally, getting a cable from your receiver to your sub or powered speakers can be impossible, such as when you would need to drill a hole in the wall, but you rent your home.
-This impasse can be solved by using a wireless connection, which is exactly what the SoundPath Tri-Band Wireless Audio Adapter can do for you.
+This impasse can be solved by using a wireless connection, which is exactly what the SoundPath Tri-Band Wireless Audio Adapter (buy at Amazon) can do for you.

 What Makes the SVS SoundPath Tri-Band Wireless Audio Adapter Special?